gaussian(mean, ln_var, *, eps=None, return_eps=False)¶

 This function takes a mean \(\mu\) and the logarithm of a variance \(\log(\sigma^2)\) as inputs and outputs a sample drawn from a Gaussian distribution \(N(\mu, \sigma)\).

 Variableor N-dimensional array) – Input variable representing the mean \(\mu\).

 Variableor N-dimensional array) – Input variable representing the logarithm of a variance \(\log(\sigma^2)\).

 - eps (N-dimensional array or None) – The eps value to be used.

 You do not have to specify this value, unless you need to make

 None, an eps value will be generated randomly.
 The shape and dtype must be the same as

 True, the eps value used in this function is returned together with the output variable.
 The returned eps can later be reused by passing it to the

 False(default), returns the output variable with the shape of

-True, returns the tuple of the output variable and eps (ndarray).
+True, returns the tuple of the output variable and eps (N-dimensional array).
 The eps will be on the same device as the input (